Azure Private DNS FAQ

 Does Azure DNS support private domains?

-Support for private domains is supported using Azure Private DNS Zones feature.
-Private DNS zones are managed using the same tools as internet-facing Azure DNS zones.
-They're resolvable only from within your specified virtual networks.
+Private domains are supported using the Azure Private DNS zones feature.
+Private DNS zones are resolvable only from within specified virtual networks.
 For more information, see the overview.

 For information on other internal DNS options in Azure, see Name resolution for VMs and role instances.

 Yes.
 Private Zones is supported for DNS resolution between virtual networks across Azure regions.
 Private Zones works even without explicitly peering the virtual networks.
-All the virtual networks must be specified as Resolution virtual networks for the private zone.
-Customers might need the virtual networks to be peered for TCP/HTTP traffic to flow from one region to another.
+All the virtual networks must be linked to the private DNS zone.

 Is connectivity to the Internet from virtual networks required for private zones?

 No. Private zones work along with virtual networks.
-Customers use them to manage domains for virtual machines or other resources within and across virtual networks.
+You use them to manage domains for virtual machines or other resources within and across virtual networks.
 Internet connectivity isn't required for name resolution.

 Can the same private zone be used for several virtual networks for resolution?

-Can a virtual network that belongs to a different subscription be added as a linked virtual network to a private zone?
+Can a virtual network that belongs to a different subscription be linked to a private zone?

 Yes.
 You must have write operation permission on the virtual networks and the private DNS zone.
 The write permission can be granted to several RBAC roles.
-For example, the Classic Network Contributor RBAC role has write permissions to virtual networks.
+For example, the Classic Network Contributor RBAC role has write permissions to virtual networks and Private DNS zones Contributor role has write permissions on the private DNS zones.
 For more information on RBAC roles, see Role-based access control.

 Will the automatically registered virtual machine DNS records in a private zone be automatically deleted when you delete the virtual machine?